 For me personally, the most valuable benefit for peace of mind is the Lifetime Income Disclosure Statement.
 Unfortunately, this will not be available for a few years.

-401(k) Plan Participants wanting to know what their balance number actually means
+For all 401(k) plan participants who want to know what their balance number actually means for their future

 The SECURE Act requires 401(k) plan administrators to provide each plan participant with an annual “Lifetime Income Disclosure Statement".
 This Statement illustrates what your monthly income could be if your total 401(k) account balance was used to purchase an annuity.
 The estimated monthly payment amount is NOT binding but it can be helpful in determining if you can support your current or desired lifestyle if you were to stop working.

-Unfortunately, this SECURE Act requirement will not go into effect until one year after the IRS issues interim final rules, creates a model disclosure statement or releases assumptions that plan administrators can use to convert account balances into annuity equivalents, whichever is latest.
+Unfortunately, this SECURE Act requirement will not go into effect until one year after the IRS issues interim final rules, creates a model disclosure statement or releases assumptions that plan administrators can use to convert account balances into annuity equivalents, whichever is later.

 The Act has a lot to offer.
 It also requires serious consideration and important family discussion on legacy planning and strategies to minimize family tax burdens particularly with respect to inherited IRA (Individual Retirement Accounts).

 When making financial decisions always remember to balance spending money on the quality of your life today and investing for the quality of life you are looking forward to enjoying in the future.
 And if you’re a woman don’t forget to plan for an extra 5-8 years of life!
 When you want to do-it-yourself but not do-it-alone, we're here to help you be confident you have asked yourself all the key questions to account for your unique planning needs.